Table of contents

 Bottom Line

 The JetBoil Flash is a convenient, easy-to-use stove for backpackers of all levels who prioritize power and efficiency.
 It has one of the best boil times of all the top-performing stoves we tested, and conserves fuel.
-It even performed well on windy, Rocky Mountain ridgelines.
+We put it to the test in a variety of conditions in the front and backcountry of Colorado, and the Flash even performed well on windy, Rocky Mountain ridgelines.
 The fully integrated system offers more convenience than your typical foldable stove.
-The Flash comes with an igniter switch and pot stand, adding to its stability and reliability.
+The new and improved design is even easier to use than past iterations with an upgraded igniter switch and insulated stove grip.

 The JetBoil Flash is a bit bulkier and heavier than other options, which might be a deal breaker for the ultralight backpacker.
-It also doesn’t have great simmer control which limits its versatility for cooking beyond boiling water.
-Although the price tag is a bit hefty, the Flash does come with an included one-liter pot, making it one of the most affordable integrated cooksets.
+It also doesn’t have great simmer control, which limits its versatility for cooking beyond boiling water.
+Although the price tag is a bit hefty compared to individual stoves, the Flash comes with an included one-liter pot, making it one of the most affordable integrated cooksets.

 Quick Specs